custom-app/minter-guru/README.md

-# crypto-insta
+# NFT minting app for your photos
-Web3 revolution app
+Our mission is to distribute web3 revolution across the world